risc0/risc0-ethereum/steel/README.md

 This example act as your skeleton project structure for further development.
 Once the script is finished, you can run through a test workflow with either local proving or Bonsai proving.
 The documentation below uses the ERC20-counter example as a guide to explain Steel in detail.

+You can watch this [video tutorial] for a quick runthrough of using the create-steel-app script to get started.

 ## Documentation

 This documentation covers the core concepts of Steel.
 After reading, you will understand how Steel creates verifiable EVM execution proofs allowing you to carry out execution off-chain verfiably.